-In a nutshell: This article is an overview of your Ram truck's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your truck's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Ram Quad Cab.

 Overview of the Dodge Ram Quad Cab

 When it comes to pickup advertising you hear plenty of talk about (cue raspy macho voiceover) "power, torque, and towing capacity."
 You don't hear so much about style, mostly because it's probably hard to talk about that sort of thing in a raspy, macho voice.
 That's kind of a shame, because Dodge trucks have been some of the best-looking pickups on the road for the last couple of decades.

 With lines that evoke both the Power Wagons of the past and the semi-trucks of the current day, Dodge trucks have maintained just the right mix of curvy and curmudgeonly through several restylings.
 The Ram truck's 2006 mid-cycle update, for example, added bigger, brighter headlights, but there's still no mistaking this Quad Cab for anything other than a Dodge.

 As per standard pickup procedure, the Ram was available in three different weight classes.
 The cabs and the disassembly instructions are the same whether you have a 1500, 2500, or 3500, so we've divided the line by cab configuration.

 The Ram's stock receiver can be replaced by a variety of aftermarket models (Crutchfield Research Photo)